arcxteam/fortytwo-node/README.md

 screen -r fortytwo
 ```

-> Note; After installation, the FortyTwo console application will be ready to use. **If you can't get received 42T after a few minutes or hourly.. check your logs if get like here**
+> Note; After installation, the FortyTwo console application will be ready to use. **Not yet get received 42T after a few minutes or hourly.. check your logs, if get like here**

 - INFO Request 41d89c4b5b394015179749b91b525a75d6327cb049f5aa3239caa2dd3dae569d <mark>has too short deadline to fit.
 Required speed: 0.001164882414882415.
 Max: 0.001</mark>
 - INFO Remaining join duration for Inference Join state: 4982 ms